infinum/frontend-handbook/Angular/Angular guidelines and best practices/File and module organization and naming.md

 │   │   └── users.module.ts # imports users-routing.module
 │   └── posts/
 │       ├── components/ # these components are used only in posts feature/domain module
-│       │   ├── post-form/ # form used for both editing and creation
+│       │   └── post-form/ # form used for both editing and creation
-│       │   └── post-content/ # renders post content
 │       ├── services/
 │       │   └── social-sharing/ # service that is used only inside posts module
 │       ├── pages/